-Canada’s largest provinces halts AstraZeneca first doses
+Canada’s largest province halts AstraZeneca first doses

 “A one-dose summer sets us up for a two-dose fall when we’ll be able to talk about going back to school, back to work, and back to more normality,” Trudeau said.

 Canada has lagged in vaccinating its population because it lacks the ability to manufacture the vaccines and like many countries has had to rely on the global supply chain for the shots.
 Trudeau’s government bet on seven different vaccines manufactured elsewhere and secured advance purchase agreements — enough to get 10 doses for each Canadian.
-Regulators have approved the Pfizer, Moderna, AstraZeneca and Johnson & Johnson vaccines.

 But initial supply chain difficulties forced Canada to extend the time between the first shot and the second by up to four months so that everyone can be protected faster with the initial dose.
 The hope is to get all adults at least one shot by the end of June.
 About 3% of eligible Canadians are fully vaccinated.